avi-shatz/CarCrush-Project/README.md

 # CarCRush-Project
-A top down 2d game using C++ and the SFML  library.
+## A Graphicly rich 2d Top down video game.
-I implemented in the game a self-driving cars and car physics.
+I implemented in the game algorithm self-driving cars and car physics.

+Written in C++ and using SFML library.
 Ide: Visual Studio.

 Gameplay video: